VFS-VRAR/BrickBreaker/README.md

 Add images and descriptions of how the project evolved over time

 ## Journey
-Talk about your jorney during development.
+Talk about your journey during development.
 The problems/adversities that happened, and how did you manage to solve/adapt to it

 ## Case Study Video